RedHatInsights/javascript-clients/packages/integrations/README.md

-# Javascript client for Integrations API
+# Javascript client for the integrations API
-If you want to use [RedHatInsights/notifications-backend](https://github.com/RedHatInsights/notifications-backend) you shouldn't use get requests directly, but rather use this client to integrate with the service.
+If you want to use [RedHatInsights/integrations](https://github.com/RedHatInsights/integrations) you shouldn't use get requests directly, but rather use this client to integrate with this service.

 ## Install
 NPM